bcmichael/RNMR-Docs/docs/command/full_command.md

 console.
 The first parameter, nam, specifies which info level to set.
 If nam is omitted RNMR will prompt for it with no default.
 The second parameter, lev, is the level to set and should be an integer that is 0 or greater.
 If lev is omitted RNMR will prompt for it with the current value as a default.
+### INILST
+Purge list

+Category: Lists

+Format: `INILST` nam

+Defaults: temp

+Description:
+`INILST` is an old command for emptying lists.
+It has been replaced with the `PRGLST` command and is currently simply an alias to it.
+As such `PRGLST` should be used in place of `INILST`.
 ### INTG
 Compute integral of spectrum